Get Involved

 Invite Your Guests

-Receive Your Custom Email Invitation
+Create Your Custom Email Invitation

-Make your Guest list
+Make Your Guest List

-- We recommend inviting more people than the ideal group size of 12-16.
-It is a fair assumption that a few people will cancel before the event, so do not be afraid to over invite.
+• Write down a list of names, knowing that you’ll likely need to extend double the number of invitations to fill your JOG.
+We recommend inviting more people than the ideal group size of 12-16.
+It is a fair assumption that a few people will cancel before the event, so do not be afraid to over-invite.

-invitation Language
+Invitation Language

 After two decades of inviting people to generosity events, we have developed language that can help you explain this unique experience.
 Below are a few suggested lines to use when inviting friends and colleagues to a Journey of Generosity.
 However, there is no better language than your own heartfelt words.
 If you were impacted by a JOG, then we suggest that you share your own personal “WHY” as you invite people in your life.

 This opening line assures guests that this invitation does not imply that they are not generous.
-Instead, the opposite is true:
+Instead, the opposite is true.

 Because I have experienced you as a generous person, I would like to invite you to a special event.
 A Journey of Generosity (JOG) is a retreat where I was inspired, and I hope it will be a blessing to you as well!